Martin Wolf: Awards and honours

 Wolf is regarded as "staggeringly well connected" within financial circles.
 His friends include leading financiers such as Mohamed A. El-Erian; politicians such as Manmohan Singh, Timothy Geithner and Ed Balls; many leading economists; central bankers such as Mervyn King: according to Wolf, he knows all significant central bankers.
 Despite Wolf's close connections with the powerful, he is trusted for his independence and is known to criticise initiatives promoted by his friends when he considers it to be in the public interest.
 Wolf is widely regarded as one of the most influential economics journalists in the world.
 Lawrence H. Summers has called him "the world's preeminent financial journalist."
-Mohamed A. El-Erian, former CEO of the PIMCO, said Wolf is "by far, the most influential economic columnist out there".
+Mohamed A. El-Erian, former CEO of PIMCO, said Wolf is "by far, the most influential economic columnist out there".
 Paul Krugman wrote of him that "Wolf doesn't even have a PhD.
 And that matters not at all; what he has is a keen sense of observation, a level head, and an open mind."

 Prospect magazine described him as "the Anglosphere's most influential finance journalist", while economist Kenneth Rogoff has said, "He really is the premier financial and economics writer in the world".
 In 2012, he received the Ischia International Journalism Award.

 In 2019, Wolf received the Gerald Loeb Lifetime Achievement Award from the UCLA Anderson School of Management.